hackclub/.github/CODE_OF_CONDUCT.md

   - discrimination based on age, nationality, race, (dis)ability, gender (identity or expression), sexuality, religion, or similar personal characteristic;
   - bullying or systematic harassment;
   - unwelcome sexual advances, including sexually explicit content.
+  -   Sexual harassment of any form is not only unwelcome in our community, but it is also unlawful and reports of unlawful conduct will be investigated.
 - Advertisement or recruitment for events, companies, organizations, etc - unless specifically given permission by Hack Club HQ.
 - Posting spam-like content that disrupts the environment of the community.

+## Anti-retaliation

+The Hack Foundation **explicitly prohibits** retaliation against any individual who reports discrimination or harassment or participates in an investigation of such reports.

 ## Moderation & Enforcement